-Way back in 2009, when I had just acquired my first true mobile phone – the Nokia Xpress Music 5130c-2, I was among the happiest people on earth.
+Way back in 2009, when I had just acquired my first “true” mobile phone – the Nokia Xpress Music 5130c-2 – I was among the happiest people on earth.

-We used to browse through the then popular waptrick.com just to find some useful applications or games to download and play.
+We used to browse through the then-popular waptrick.com just to find some useful applications or games to download and play.

-Opera mini also did not use a lot of data bundle and this made it a browser favorite for a lot of people.
+Opera mini also did not use a lot of data bundle and this made it a browser favourite for a lot of people.
 Honestly, I can’t think of any other browser around the time that posed any threat to Opera Mini – maybe UC Browser.

-Fast Forward to 2017, where the standard is a smart phone with at least 3G internet access and huge data plans.
+Fast Forward to 2020, where the standard is a smartphone with at least 4G internet access and huge data plans.

 After all, I had a relationship with the browser that has had my back for all these years.
 However, with each passing day, I became more and more disappointed in the application – it had not changed much.

 It’s very surprising that a lot of Ghanaians still use the Opera Mini Browser

 I discovered an old acquaintance – UC Browser.
 This browser delivered almost the same speed as Opera Mini as well as better functionality.
-I was able to do almost all what I wanted to do on any website of my choice.
+I was able to do almost all that I wanted to do on any website of my choice.

 Again, I think Opera Mini is not for your smartphone – we’ve moved past that level.